KDOT begins to break ground on passing lanes in SW Kansas

 LIBERAL, Kan.
-(KSNW) -Kansas Department of Transportation officials broke ground for passing lanes on highway 54 near Liberal.
+(KSNW) – Kansas Department of Transportation officials broke ground for passing lanes on U.S. 54 near Liberal.

 If you’ve traveled to Southwest Kansas, it’s clear the roads have very few passing lanes.
 Liberal residents and officials said it’s something they’ve been battling for quite some time.